 This section describes the most important details of the J2EE agent AMAgent.properties configuration file, such as how specific properties can be modified to produce specific results.
 The topics described are typically those of greatest interest in real-world deployment scenarios.
 This section does not cover every property in the file.
-For a list and description of every property, see Appendix B.
+For a list and description of every property, see Appendix B, "J2EE Agent AMAgent.properties Configuration File in Policy Agent 2.2".